 Firefighting is one of the most physically demanding jobs out there.
-Firefighters are required to run, climb, lift and carry while wearing over 50 pounds of gear.
+Firefighters are required to run, climb, lift and carry while wearing as much as 100 pounds of gear.
 Muscular strength, muscular endurance, aerobic endurance and anaerobic endurance can all come into play during a single, routine call.
 For this reason, it's important for firefighters and those aspiring to join their ranks to adhere to a training program that incorporates all of these areas of fitness.

 Video of the Day